moveit/moveit_tutorials/doc/trajopt_planner/trajopt_planner_tutorial.rst

 .. image:: algorithm.png
    :width: 400px

 The bold italic parameters are the ones loaded from yaml file.
-All the constraints including obstacle avoidance, joint limits and target poses in joint space or Cartesian space are conveted to penalty functions so they make the final objective function.
+All the constraints including obstacle avoidance, joint limits and target poses in joint space or Cartesian space are converted to penalty functions so they make the final objective function.
 The most inner loop is where sequential quadratic programming is used as a trust region method.
-It calculates the second-order Tyler approximation in a box trust region.
+It calculates the second-order Taylor approximation in a box trust region.

 One important part of TrajOpt is how the obstacle avoidance constraint is formulated.
 In discrete case, the constraint is basically the difference between the signed distance (between robot link with itself or with obstacles) and a safe value and in the continuous case, the signed distance is between convex hull of two waypoints and obstacles.